thenuwantb/MERCon-SUMO-workshop/README.md

 ## Acknowledgments

 This workshop and the research behind it were conducted as part of IRG-42, "Guidelines for implementing bus priority measures in Asian Cities: A simulation-based approach."
 We gratefully acknowledge the funding and support provided by IRG-42.
 For more information, please visit their [website](https://easts.info/irg/).

-## How to Use

-Feel free to explore the materials provided in this repository.
-Whether you attended the workshop or are just interested in traffic simulation, these resources are designed to help you get started with SUMO.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.